surniaulula/wpsso-add-five-stars/readme.txt

 * Product
 * SoftwareApplication

-If the selected Schema type in the Document SSO metabox is not one of these types or sub-types, then a 5 star rating and review will not be added.
+If the Schema type in the Document SSO metabox is not one of these types or sub-types, then a 5 star rating and review will not be added.

 <!-- /about -->